Siddhu-ui/EXNO-4-DS/README.md

+# DEVELOPED By: SIDDHARTH S
+# Register number: 212224040317

 # EXNO:4-DS
 # AIM:
-To read the given data and perform Feature Scaling and Feature Selection process and save the data to a file.
+# To read the given data and perform Feature Scaling and Feature Selection process and save the
+# data to a file.

 # ALGORITHM:
 STEP 1:Read the given Data.